-At the time of this post publishing, LinkedIn® has more than 740 million users.
+At the time of this post’s publishing, LinkedIn® has more than 830 million users.
 That makes it the largest professional networking platform in the world and that is why I couldn’t be more excited to deliver these LinkedIn tips to help you be more successful using the platform.
 While this article slants all the messaging toward someone who is selling, hey don’t worry.
 Even if you’re a job seeker looking out for job opportunities, remember you still have a buyer.
 Your buyers are all the “hiring managers.”
 These tips will apply to hiring managers, a job seekers, or if you’re in sales!

-With the right strategies and learning to leverage these tips for LinkedIn, your sellers can find, engage, and connect with prospects on this very powerful social network to grow their pipeline.
+With the relevant skills, right strategies and learning to leverage these tips, your sellers can find, engage, and connect with prospects on this very powerful social network to grow their pipeline.
 Then, they can continue to nurture prospects to convert those online connections into offline sales conversations.

 Tip #1: Update Your LinkedIn Profile from Resume to Resource

 75% of buyers today look for an informative LinkedIn profile when deciding whether to work with a sales rep or not.
 This emphasizes the need to optimize your LinkedIn profile to turn it into a resource for buyers.

 Your LinkedIn profile acts as a personal website.
 From your LinkedIn headline to your LinkedIn photo, it should include buyer-centric messaging that shows who you help, how you help, and who you’ve helped in the past.